Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 Annex D (normative) Test method for barrier assembly reliability and response time and the durability of materials

-Whilst this annex states that the barrier assembly must be tested for its reliability and response time using the control system with which it is intended to be used to modify its speed, there are no publicly available details of what was tested meaning you have to buy on trust that you are getting what was tested.
-This is one of the critical shortcomings of BS 8524 and its paperwork and one we all hope will be rectified when it is revised.
+Whilst this annex states that the barrier assembly must be tested for its reliability and response time using the control system with which it is intended to be used, there are no publicly available details of what was tested meaning you could get something different to what was tested.

-This issue is compounded by BS 8524 losing Notified Body support on 9th June 2023 meaning there is now also no valid third-party certification available for it.
-You can read more about how important this is for risk in the Adexon article6.
-The annexe also requires the specimen to be tested in the orientation intended by the manufacturer.
-The downside to this is that there is no publicly available documentation to tell the consumer what this orientation is, so it could be installed on-site the wrong way around meaning it sits with its untested side to the fire.
-This is another very dangerous deficiency with the BS 8524 paperwork.
+The annexe also requires the specimen to be tested in the orientation intended for use by the manufacturer.
+The downside to this is that there is no publicly available documentation to tell the consumer (or even the installers) what this orientation is meaning it could be installed the wrong way around, sitting with its untested side to the fire which could have fatal consequences.

 Similar to BS EN 1192, Annex D requires the barrier assembly to be tested for impact.
-This simulates a body colliding or falling into the closed curtain, which is especially important when the curtain is used along an escape route.
+This simulates a body colliding or falling into the closed curtain, which is important when the curtain is used along an escape route.
 A 50kg soft weight is dropped against the face of the curtain (at two different heights) with an impact energy of 100Nm prior to cycling the curtain for 500 operations.
 At the end of cycling, the curtain is subjected to the impact test again and the curtain is checked for damage.
-Whilst this is a helpful test in theory, when we see what happens to curtains that have passed this test it raises questions as to the value of the testing criteria, and points to making a design-led decision instead.
-You can read more about the two most common designs on the market7.
+Whilst this seems a helpful test in theory, when we see what still happens to curtains that have passed this test it raises questions as to the effectiveness of the testing criteria.
+You can read more about what happens and why in our article, The quiet transformation happening in the fire curtain industry22.

 Annex E (normative) Test method for motors